-If you’re undertaking the PC gamer’s rite of building your own PC, then Black Friday or Cyber Monday (or both) might just be the day you have your biggest shopping spree.
-Amazon, Newegg, and various other retailers will be selling some of their PC components.
+If you’re looking to build your own PC, then Black Friday and/or Cyber Monday can help you save money.
+Amazon, Newegg, and various other retailers will certainly have deals on PC components.

-If you can find a good deal on a console bundle, then buy one.
-Assuming you don’t already have the game in the bundle, it’s likely to be a better bargain than just the console itself.
-These make especially nice gifts as the recipient can immediately put the console to use.
+In general, bundles are a good buy.
+Assuming you don’t already have the game in a console bundle, it likely offers a better value than the console itself.
+They also make especially nice gifts, as the recipient can immediately put the console to use.

 One of the best ways to take advantage of the Black Friday discounts is to buy gaming accessories or merchandise.
-These things are not usually essential, so you may be reluctant to pay full price, but you want them all the same.
+These are usually not essential, so you may be more apt to buy them when they’re under full price.

-Now is a great time for you to grab up headphones, mice, controllers, and console fans.
-If you have a gamer in your life and you want to buy an accessory for them, this list of gifts for gamers might be a good place to start!
+Now is a great time for you to upgrade or pick up new headphones, mice, controllers, and charging docks.
+If you have a gamer in your life and want to buy something for them, accessories are a good pick.
+Check out our list of essential PC gaming accessories for some ideas.

 Track Black Friday Ads

-Most retailers show their Black Friday ads ahead of time, allowing you to see what will be available and whether it’s worth it to brave the stores on the actual day.
-Many of these are large enough to be catalogues; Walmart’s 2016 ad is 36 pages long.
+Most retailers show their Black Friday ads ahead of time.
+These let you to see what will be available and decide whether it’s worth braving the stores.
+Many of these are large enough to be their own catalogs, so take a good look.

-You can use sites like BFAds.net to find all of the deals and ads released or leaked to the public.
-Most of these sites have email newsletters to make sure you get all the news you can.
+You can use sites like BFAds to find all the flyers released or leaked to the public.
+Most of these services have email newsletters so you can get updates right away.

-Ads for Cyber Monday are not necessarily as closely monitored as Black Friday deals, but several websites, including Amazon and Best Buy, have pages announcing their Cyber Monday sales.
-In order to keep abreast of those sales, consider either bookmarking those pages or signing up for email alerts from the sites you plan to buy from — you can always unsubscribe from all of them later using mass unsubscribe tools.
+Ads for Cyber Monday aren’t as closely monitored as Black Friday deals.
+However, several websites have pages announcing their Cyber Monday sales.
+In order to keep abreast of those sales, consider either bookmarking those pages or signing up for email alerts from the sites you plan to buy from.
+You can always unsubscribe later.

 Be sure to keep an eye on your budget, because low prices can lure you into buying more than you originally intended.
-Steam sales are especially tempting, and you may find yourself buying games you otherwise wouldn’t be interested in.
-Likewise, a PC component that might seem like a tempting bargain might not be worth its price.
+Don’t buy games you otherwise wouldn’t be interested in just because they’re on sale.
+Likewise, a PC component that seems like a tempting bargain might not be worth its price.